Search

 A female shooter killed 10 people at a high school in Tumbler Ridge, Canada, marking one of the deadliest shootings in the country.

-Ten dead after shooter opens fire at high school in Canada
+Ten dead after shooter opens fire at Canadian high school in rare massacre

-Overview of the Tumbler Ridge Shooting
+Overview of the Tumbler Ridge Shooting Incident

 By Ismail Shakil and Ryan Patrick Jones

-Details of the Incident
+Details of the Attack

 Feb 10 (Reuters) - Ten people including the shooter are dead after an assailant opened fire at a high school in western Canada on Tuesday in one of the country's deadliest mass casualty events in recent history.

-Community and Official Responses
+Community and Government Response

-Historical Context of School Shootings in Canada
+Historical Context of Mass Shootings in Canada

-Six people were found dead inside a high school in the town of Tumbler Ridge in British Columbia, two more people were found dead at a residence believed to be connected to the incident, and another person died on the way to hospital, the Royal Canadian Mounted Police said.
+Six people were found dead inside a high school in the town of Tumbler Ridge, in British Columbia, two more people were found dead at a residence believed to be connected to the incident, and another person died on the way to hospital, the Royal Canadian Mounted Police said.

 "It's hard to know what to say on a night like tonight.
 It's the kind of thing that feels like it happens in other places and not close to home," British Columbia Premier David Eby told reporters.

-Police released almost no details about the shooter except to say the person was described a female - potentially an unusual development as mass shootings in North America are almost always carried out by men.
+Police released almost no details about the shooter except to say the person was described as female - potentially an unusual development as mass shootings in North America are almost always carried out by men.

 "TIGHT-KNIT COMMUNITY"